 Whatever kind of business you operate, there will be regulation you need to comply with.
 These can be national and/or local requirements.
-Regulation is in place to make sure both your business and customers are safe, not to make running a business difficult.
+Regulations are in place to make sure both your business and customers are safe, not to make running a business difficult.

 Regulators want to help you make your business a success, so the earlier you get in contact with them the better.
 They can provide answers to compliance questions and give you information and guidance to help you, so they should be the first port of call for all things regulation.

 Primary Authority partnerships allow your business to form a legal partnership with a local authority (known as the primary authority).
 They can then provide you with assured, consistent and tailored regulatory advice that makes it simpler and easier to comply with Environmental Health, Trading Standards and Fire Safety legislation.
 This protects your business and your customers and could save you significant time and money.

 The type and number of regulations you may need to comply with vary depending on what type of business you are running.
 Some regulations are set by central government and are the same in any local authority.
 Others vary between the district areas in Hertfordshire.

 Below are the main areas of regulations enforced by local authorities:

 National regulators include: